 Call 800-525-2225

-A small but heralded clinical trial at Memorial Sloan Kettering that saw rectal cancer disappear in 100% of people who took part has reported updated results, more than doubling the number of participants who have now been successfully treated.
+A small but heralded clinical trial at Memorial Sloan Kettering Cancer Center (MSK) that saw rectal cancer disappear in 100% of people who took part has taken a step towards approval by the Food and Drug Administration (FDA).

 She adds: “This new treatment is also proving very durable.
 Most people on the trial have been free of cancer for at least a year, and the original participants have been healthy for up to four years and counting.
 The success rate remains 100%.”